interlock-network/interlock-docs/litepaper/litepaper.md

 The insecurity of the internet-user &mdash; whether browsing from home, from work, or on-the-go &mdash; has reached pandemic proportions.
-For example, 75 percent of attacks are successful, and they have an an average cost of around **4 million per attack**.
+For example, 75 percent of attacks are successful, and they have an average cost of around **4 million per attack**.
 These attackers **are rapidly shifting their attention and resources to the *crypto currency ecosystem***.